farhanma/farhanma/README.md

 I am a Senior Data Scientist in the Solutions Productization Department at KAPSARC.
-I develop analytical models for energy, economy and climate, and deploy them in production.

 Previously, I was a Postdoctoral Researcher in the Extreme Computing Research Center at KAUST.
 I worked with David E. Keyes on developing scalable algorithms exploiting